KrisMP99/ais/README.md

 # AIS
 ## Introduction
-This project's primary goal was to calculate the estimated time of arrival (ETA) of ships, and present it in a user-friendly vizual form.
+This project's primary goal is to calculate the estimated time of arrival (ETA) of ships, and present it in a user-friendly vizual form.
 The project uses data from the automatic identification system (AIS).

 The pipeline works by first (automatically) downloading AIS-data from an FTP-server, which is then loaded into memory.
 From here, erroneous data is removed (such as ships sailing faster than physically possible or missing data which is needed for the project (e.g., a timestamp)) and then it is split into trips.
 A trip is defined by consisting of only valid points, along with being within some given thresholds.
 The data is then loaded into a star-schema in Postgres using the PygramETL library, and finally some additional attributes are calculated and updated for the tables, such as each point's location in a given hexagon or square grid.